New Orleans - March 2 - April 2, 2008

 Who: Pre-Qualified Architects and Planners

-what you are going to design.
+How to Qualify Submit a short proposal of what you are going to design.
 Make it relevant to New Orleans.
-Review
+Review material from BIMStorm LAX, watch videos, read forum.
+Apply processes from LAX to New Orleans.

 When: March 2, 2008 - April 2, 2008

-Estimated Time: Varies depending on the
+Estimated Time: Varies depending on the level of detail of the submittal.

-Result: Project(s) submitted to
+Result: Project(s) submitted to BIMStorm™

 P7.
-Use BIM and OPS to Design
+Use BIM and Onuma to Design

 Go to web site: